paubric/python-quest/README.md

 # Quest
-This project is a quantitative series tool for one-liner data visualization through multiple plot types.
+This project is a quantitative series tool for one-liner data visualization through multiple plot types, by using the versatility of Numpy and Matplotlib.

 ![Figure](https://github.com/paubric/python-quest/blob/master/Figure_1.png)